What Do the Beeps From Your Carbon Monoxide Alarm Indicate?

-Depending on the type of CO alarm you have, the battery life differs.
-It is important to monitor and test carbon monoxide alarms to make sure they are working, and the battery is still good.
+Depending on the type of CO alarm you have, the battery life of the detector differs.
+It is important to monitor and test carbon monoxide alarms to make sure they are working, and ensure the battery is still good.
 There are plug in alarms with a battery back-up that could possibly last the life of the alarm.
-These alarms provide you with peace of mind in the case of a power outage.
+These detectors provide you with peace of mind in the case of a power outage.
 First Alert also offers alarms with 10-year sealed batteries that will last the life of the alarm.

-It is required by the law to have working CO alarms in your home.
+It is required by the law to have working CO detectors in your home.
 To learn more about CO legislation in your state.

-Carbon monoxide leaks can be very scary because they are so dangerous.
-However, with proper CO alarm coverage, your family will be alerted as soon as carbon monoxide is detected.
+Carbon monoxide leaks can be very scary because they are dangerous.
+However, with proper CO alarm coverage, your family will be alerted to an emergency as soon as carbon monoxide is detected.
 Remember to regularly test your alarms and replace the batteries when specified.